 6.24.3 Mechanism of failure

-When subexpressions with side effects are used within an expression, the unspecified order of evaluation can result in a program producing different results on different platforms, or even at different times on the same platform.
+When subexpressions with side effects are used within an expression, the unspecified order of evaluation can result in a program producing different results on different platforms, on different releases of the same compiler/runtime, on the same release of a compiler/runtime using different optimizations, or even at different times on the same platform.

 (All examples here use the syntax of C or Java for brevity; the effects can be created in any language that allows functions with side-effects in the places where C allows the increment operations.)